claytonflesher/claytonflesher.github.io/_posts/2015-05-13-code-speed.md

 statment = ARGV.last
 puts Scanner.new(statment).run
 ```
-This program can get incredibly long to bogged down quite easily.
+This program can get incredibly bogged down quite easily.
 The main reason is because of our <code>run</code> method.

 What it is doing is taking every permutation of the word we feed it and checking it against the entire dictionary, one line at a time.
 That can be relatively quick for very short words, like 'rat'.